pushparajwastaken/pushparajwastaken/readme.md

 ## 🚀 About Me

-I'm a first year student pursuing B.Tech,with a keen interest and curiousity to learn
+I'm a second year student pursuing B.Tech,with a keen interest and curiousity to learn
-new skills.Currently not focused on one thing but many different domains.
+new skills.Currently focused on frontend.

 ## 🛠️ Technologies Used